 Average Customer Acquisition Cost (CAC) By Industry: B2B Edition

 When people ask me how to evaluate the ROI of their marketing campaigns, I tell them to start with their customer acquisition cost (CAC).
-That metric, along with Lifetime Value of a Customer (LTV) are your best friends in the world of B2B marketing.
+That metric, along with your Customer Lifetime Value (Customer LTV, or sometimes abbreviated CLV) are your best friends in the world of B2B marketing.

 The purpose of this article is to help you understand what a good CAC looks like within your industry.
-It may even be helpful to compare your CAC to adjacent industries to see if you’re within the broader range of other B2B Businesses.
+It may even be helpful to compare your CAC to adjacent industries to see if you’re within the broader range of other B2B businesses.

 Average Customer Acquisition Cost (CAC) By Industry

-|Higher Education & College||$862||$1,985|
+|Higher Education & College||$862||$1,985||$1,143|

-|Oil & Gas||$710||$1,003|
+|Oil & Gas||$710||$1,003||$783|

-|PCB Design & Manufacturing||$330||$658|
+|PCB Design & Manufacturing||$330||$658||$412|

 How Your CAC Relates to Customer Lifetime Value